 An depiction of how plant life evolved: Algae, Fungi, Ferns and Horsetails, Conifers, and to Flowering plants.

 Size: (30" x 20") | Materials: Nib Pen, Ink

 A reinterpretation of the Caterpillar, also known as the Blue Caterpillar or Absolem, from the book "Alice's Adventures in Wonderland" by Lewis Carroll.

 The term ‘vernacular’ tends to correlate with all things commonplace; however, in the architectural sense, the ‘vernacular’ exemplifies human's abilities to adapt to their surroundings and build with their environments.
 This series explores the symbiotic relationship between the vernacular home and the environmental context in which it exist.

 Materials: wood, plaster, paper mache, fiber, recyclable plastics and paper goods

 This series examines two-dimensional and three-dimensional planes.
-Architectural forms are imposed onto the surface of rounded objects, the "rocks."
+Architectural forms are superimposed onto the surface of rounded objects, the "rocks."
 The structures follow the curvature of the rocks, skewing the perspective and creating surreal environments.
 By becoming part of the surface rather than projecting outwards, the architecture becomes almost textural, a relief sculpture.